lemanschik/dspeed-hosting/CONTRIBUTING.md

 ### Tests

-Mail-in-a-Box needs more tests.
+DIREKTSPEED-Hosting needs more tests.
 If you're still looking for a way to help out, writing and contributing tests would be a great start!

 ## Public domain